CirclesUBI/circles-sketch/README.md

 # circles-sketch

+**Note, this version of the contracts is no longer under active development, please see [this repo](https://github.com/CirclesUBI/circles-contracts) for our more current work**

 This is a [Dappsys](http://dappsys.info)-driven example implementation for the Circles universal basic income platform.
 It was created with the [dapp](https://dapp.readthedocs.io/en/latest/) development tool, which is required to run the test cases.

 **Note:** This is only a sample implementation.
 It is not intended for deployment in a production system.